jakedcmp/droneserver/TESTING_QUICK.md

 3. Run a health check
 4. Arm and takeoff to 10 meters
 5. Face north (0 degrees) to orient the camera
-6. Orbit around lat 33.6459, lon -117.8427 at 15 meter radius, 2 m/s, clockwise, staying at your current altitude
+6. Fly to lat 33.6459, lon -117.8427 staying at your current altitude
+7. Face east (90 degrees) and hold position for 10 seconds
-7. After 20 seconds, stop and reposition to lat 33.6460, lon -117.8428, climb to 20m relative altitude
+8. Reposition to lat 33.6460, lon -117.8428, climb to 20m relative altitude
-8. Check battery level
+9. Check battery level
-9. IMPORTANT: Use upload_mission (NOT initiate_mission) to create a 3-waypoint mission going north, east, then back (don't start it)
+10. IMPORTANT: Use upload_mission (NOT initiate_mission) to create a 3-waypoint mission going north, east, then back (don't start it)
-10. Download the mission using download_mission to verify it was uploaded correctly
+11. Download the mission using download_mission to verify it was uploaded correctly
-11. Check if any mission is currently running (should be false)
+12. Check if any mission is currently running (should be false)
-12. Return to launch and land
+13. Return to launch and land
-13. Disarm
+14. Disarm

 Execute this step by step and report status after each action.

 After completing all steps, create a summary report:
-- Total steps completed: X/13
+- Total steps completed: X/14
 - Steps that succeeded: [list]
 - Steps that failed: [list with reasons]
 - Battery used: X%